-1. Differences between Ending Fund Balances and Beginning Fund Balances are due to adjustments made after the Superintendent's Annual Financial Report (SAFR) was finalized, as reported in the Comprehensive Annual Financial Report (CAFR).
+- 1. Differences between Ending Fund Balance and Beginning Fund Balance are due to adjustments made after the Superintendent's Annual Financial Report (SAFR) was finalized, as reported in the Comprehensive Annual Financial Report (CAFR). - 2.
+Adjustments to Fund Balances/Residual Equity Transfers are included in Total Transfers Out.